ditac/performance-analyzer/docs/READER.md

 fetch data are processed without any locks.

 * How does it handle fairness between components?
+The metrics processor processes events one after another.
+Hence, if processing one particular type of event is slow then all metrics are delayed.

 * What happens if it does not complete before the next run?
+If metrics processing is not completed before the next run, then the metrics processing for the next run is skipped.
+This leads to missing metrics for a particular time period.

 * What happens if one of the components is not processed and has an error?
+All parsing errors should be handled and ignored when processing metrics.
+Unknown errors will bubble up and cause the reader metrics processor to restart.

 ## Metrics Parser